EZYH4CKS/SAPO-2024/README.md

 # SAPO-2024
 My attempt at the South African Programming Olympiad during 2024.
-I was only in 12th Grade here so be mindful of mistakes in syntax and/or horrible coding LOL
+I was only in 12th Grade so be mindful of mistakes in syntax and/or bad coding LOL.
+I did not do as well as I'd like because I did the Programming Olympiad right after I finished my 3 hour coding exam for school...
+The time contraint was 1 hour.
+I only managed to score 250/500 since I was a little too tired...